Māori music: Contemporary Māori music

 While the guitar has become an almost universal instrument to accompany Maori performances today, this only dates from the mid 20th century.
 Earlier performers used the piano or violin.
 Tours of travelling Hawaiian musicians like Ernest Kaʻai and David Luela Kaili to New Zealand in the 1900s to 1920s introduced the Māori to steel guitars and the ʻukulele which were readily adopted with innovations from their own sonoral traditions.
 Some modern artists such as Hinewehi Mohi, Tiki Taane, Maisey Rika and Taisha Tari have revived the use of traditional instruments.

 Ngata and Tuini Ngawai composed many songs using European tunes, to encourage Māori pride and, from 1939, to raise morale among Māori at home and at the war.
 Many, such as "Hoki mai e tama mā" and "E te Hokowhiti-a-Tū" (to the tune of "In the Mood") are still sung today.
 More recently, other styles originating overseas, including jazz, swing and rock have been incorporated.
 In the 1980s and 1990s, Hirini Melbourne composed prolifically in an adapted form of traditional style (His Tīhore mai te rangi seldom ranges outside a major third, and Ngā iwi e outside a fourth) and groups like Herbs created a Māori style of reggae.
-Traditional heavy metal is prevalent in Māori societies today with the heavy guitar usage similar to Blues Rock style of string picking.
+Traditional heavy metal is prevalent in Māori societies today with the heavy guitar usage similar to Blues rock style of string picking.
 One example of "Te Reo Metal" is the Thrash metal band, Alien Weaponry.

 By the 1970s, Māori music had become a very minor part of New Zealand broadcasting.
 In 1973, only 15 minutes of Māori music was played on New Zealand airways per week.
-In the 1980s, a number of sungs sung in te Reo became hits in New Zealand, including "The Bridge" (1981) by Deane Waretini, "Maoris on 45" (1982) by the Consorts and "E Ipo" (1982) by Prince Tui Teka.
+In the 1980s, a number of songs sung in te Reo became hits in New Zealand, including "The Bridge" (1981) by Deane Waretini, "Maoris on 45" (1982) by the Consorts and "E Ipo" (1982) by Prince Tui Teka.
 The largest of these was "Poi E" performed by the Pātea Māori Club, which became the top single of 1984.